Rajiv Gandhi: Technology

 Gandhi employed former Rockwell International executive Sam Pitroda as his adviser on public information infrastructure and innovation.
 During Gandhi's time in office, public sector telecom companies MTNL and VSNL were developed.
 According to Pitroda, Gandhi's ability to resist pressure from multi-national companies to abandon his plan to spread telecommunication services has been an important factor in India's development.
 According to news website Oneindia, "About 20 years ago telephones were considered to be a thing for the use of the rich, but credit goes to Rajiv Gandhi for taking them to the rural masses".
 Pitroda also said their plan to expand India's telephone network succeeded because of Gandhi's political support.
 According to Pitroda, by 2007 they were "adding six million phones every month".
 Gandhi's government also allowed the import of fully assembled motherboards, which led to the price of computers being reduced.
 According to some commentators, the seed for the information technology (IT) revolution was also planted during Rajiv Gandhi's time.

-Bofors scandal, HDW scandal and 1989 elections defeat
+Bofors scandal, HDW scandal

 Rajiv Gandhi's finance minister, V. P. Singh, uncovered compromising details about government and political corruption, to the consternation of Congress leaders.
 Transferred to the Defence Ministry, Singh uncovered what became known as the Bofors scandal, which involved millions of US dollars and concerned alleged payoffs by the Swedish arms company Bofors through Italian businessman and Gandhi family associate Ottavio Quattrocchi, in return for Indian contracts.
 Upon discovering the scandal, Singh was dismissed from office and later resigned his Congress membership.
 Gandhi was later personally implicated in the scandal when the investigation was continued by Narasimhan Ram and Chitra Subramaniam of The Hindu newspaper, damaging his image as an honest politician.
 In 2004, he was posthumously cleared of this allegation.